The CMS Phase-2 Fast Beam Condition Monitor prototype test with beam: Introduction

 The second test with beam was performed in July 2024 for multiple ASIC carrier board designs (described in detail in Sec.~\ref{sec:test_beam}).
 The test boards differed in sensor types (two-pad or six-pad), sensor irradiation doses (between 0 and 100 MRad), number of ASICs (one or two), ASIC irradiation doses (0 or 100 MRad), and pitch adapter versions for single-ASIC designs (with grounding layer matching the two-pad or six-pad pitch, or no pitch adapter).

 A list of all the test boards which are described in the paper with tracking number and important characteristics is presented in Table~\ref{table:testboards}.
 For the boards with irradiated sensors and ASICs, the approximate total ionizing dose is given.
-The TID ranges presented for the irradiated sensors are broad, as the proton beam used for irradiation did not cover the sensors uniformly, causing variations across the pads of a single sensor.
+The TID ranges presented for the irradiated sensors are broad, as the 24~GeV proton beam used at CERN IRRAD facilities~\cite{IRRAD} did not cover the sensors uniformly, causing variations across the pads of a single sensor.
 In contrast, the ASICs were irradiated under a wide X-ray beam~\cite{X-ray}, resulting in a more precise TID.